 Emily works as a psychotherapist at an agency.
 This is a secure (albeit boring) place of work with great vacation and sick days.
-But Emily also has a small private practice that she’d like to grow.
+But, Emily also has a small private practice that she’d like to grow.
 She was hoping to reduce her agency hours to part-time so that she could expand her private practice to a couple of days a week.
 The agency had agreed for her to do it for a while, and Emily successfully filled one day a week with private clients, but it proved impossible to continue that arrangement.
-Emily asked, negotiated, and pleaded, but was told she had to resume her full-time position.
+Emily asked, negotiated, and pleaded with the agency, but was told she had to resume her full-time position.

-Now, in between the sips of wine, Emily talked about her predicament and sounded mildly panicked.
+Between the sips of wine, Emily talked about her predicament and sounded mildly panicked.
 “But what do I do with all my clients if I go back to full-time?
 Should I just see them after work?
-But then I will never be home to see my kids!”
+Then I will never be home to see my kids!”

 The thing is, Emily is a highly successful professional and is very good at what she does.
 Moreover, she already works at her business part time and has been doing it for years, gradually and steadily increasing the number of clients she sees every week.

 But even though it was clear that she would like nothing more than to leave her unfulfilling agency job, Emily kept anticipating a catastrophe waiting for her around the corner.